miaojiang1987/LeetCode/README.md

 # LeetCode
-A repository for practicing coding.
+A repository for practicing coding skills.

-There are two repostitories.
-One is coded with C++ and another one is coded with python.
+Languages: C++,python and java.

 Welcome to discuss!

-Problem Two Sum Solved!